johnny49r/watt-iz/demo-projects/watt_iz_files/src/README.md

 ## Speed Test
 A simple speed test can be used to benchmark relative performance of the SD card in the ESP32 environment.
-Transfer speeds are measured by writing and reading 1024 byte blocks for a total of 1MB transfered.
+Transfer speeds are measured by sequentially writing a 1MB file and reading random 16K byte blocks in that file for a total of 1MB transfered.
 Measured times for each block are averaged and displayed after the test has completed.

 ## SD Card Formatter
 Format the SD card with the FAT32 format. ***WARNING*** - all files will be erased!